Damigah/Web-App-DevOps-Project/README.md

 ### **Making Changes in the Main Branch**

-A delivery date column was added to the main branch into `app.py` and `orders.html` files by merging branches from `feature/add-delivery-date` into `main`.
-Within the `feature/add-delivery-date` modified the branch to add the delivery date into both files using Visual Studio Code/Git Bash.
-After making the changes into the branch, utilise `git add . `, `git commit -m "message"` and use `git push --set-upstream origin feature/add-delivery-date` to set up the branch in the **remote repository** and `git push`.
+A delivery date column was added to the main branch into `app.py` and `orders.html` files by creating and merging branches from `feature/add-delivery-date` into `main`.
+Within the `feature/add-delivery-date` modify the branch to add the delivery date into both files using Visual Studio Code/Git Bash.
+After making the changes into the branch, utilise `git add . ` to **stage** the changes, `git commit -m "message"` to the **local** repository and use `git push --set-upstream origin feature/add-delivery-date` to set up the branch in the **remote repository** then Finally `git push`.
 Make a **pull request** from `feature/add-delivery-date` into `main` and reviewed the changes.
 After being satisfied with the changes, merge the two branches.

 ### **Reverting Changes**

-It was then not needed to modify the files and had to **revert** the changes back by using `git pull` to fetch the contents in the **remote repository**.
+It was then not needed to modify the files and had to **revert** the changes back by using `git pull` to fetch the contents in the **remote repository** (common practice when working in a group).
 Make a feature branch using `git branch revert-delivery-date` from the main branch.
 Use `git checkout revert-delivery-date` to switch into the branch and used the `git log` command to find the log before merging into `main`.
-When the appropiate log was found used `git revert {number-of-revert}` to revert the changes and `git push --set-upstream origin revert-delivery-date` and `git push` the changes into the remote repository.
+When the appropiate log was found use `git revert {number-of-revert}` to revert the changes and `git push --set-upstream origin revert-delivery-date` to create the branch and `git push` the changes into the remote repository.
 Make a pull request and check the changes into the main branch before merging the two branches.
 Check out the `main` branch to see the changes made.

 ## Dockerfile